WHAT TO DO WHEN YOU WANT YOUR WISHES ADHERED TO, BUT DON’T WANT TO PAY AN ATTORNEY FOR A TRUST?

 Please use this link for the AZ POA paperwork on the financial side of things…

 Step 3.
 UPDATE YOUR BENEFICIARIES

 This is the most important step in making sure your assets go to who you want them to.
 Why is this so important?
 Beneficiary designations held by the company holding your assets supersedes anything you have written in a trust.
-For example, lets say you had a wife 10 years ago and a 401k with your employer where you made your, then wife, the beneficiary.
-Fast forward 10 years, you’re remarried and setting up a trust with your current wife and you place the 401k in belonging that will go to your new wife.
-Once the trust is finalized you pass away, who gets your 401k money?
-Your ex-wife does because she was listed as beneficiary with the company holding your 401k.
-Don’t let your ex-wife get your money, update your beneficiaries!
+For example, lets say you had a spouse 10 years ago and a 401k with your employer where you made your, then spouse, the beneficiary.
+Fast forward 10 years, you’re remarried and setting up a trust with your current spouse and you place the 401k in belongings that will go to your new spouse after your passing.
+Once the trust is finalized and after you pass away, who gets your 401k money?
+Your ex-spouse does because they were listed as beneficiary with the company holding your 401k.
+Don’t let your ex-spouse get your money, update your beneficiaries!

 Not only can you add beneficiaries to your investments, but you can add them to your regular bank accounts as well.
 Next time you visit your local branch ask for a TOD or POD form which means transfer on death or payable on death.
 You can add a beneficiary to your vehicles too, if you hold the title.
 Below is the link to do that in AZ…

 In closing your best bet to make sure all your wishes are fulfilled in the event of incapacitation or after death, is to have a trust drawn up by attorney.
 These are just helpful steps to get you by in the meantime.